 What about Implementation costs?

-That’s down to you as we very much Team Calling Direct Routing as a third party PBS.
+That’s down to you as we consider Teams Calling with Direct Routing as a third party PBX, which we do not touch (apart from providing the voice capability).
 Check out our webinar on what you need to set this up and implement for your business.

 As general guidance, we’ve spoken with a few of our partners to gauge how long their implementations have taken, and you’re looking at 20 minutes for each voice user you have.

-So for Contracts R Us with 50 users, around 16 hours of effort to set them up which includes sorting out licencing, calling queues etc. This time is going to vary wildly based on size, complexity, requirements, etc.
+So for Contracts R Us with 50 users, it would require around 16 hours of effort to set them up, which includes sorting out licencing, calling queues etc. The actual time it might take you to set up Teams Calling with Direct routing is going to vary wildly based on size, complexity, requirements, etc.

 For more information or any questions you have, feel free to reach our to the sales team at email@example.com.